Explore Billings, Montana: Your Gateway to Big Sky Adventure!

 - Elevation: 3,123 ft (952 m)

-- Known For: Montana's largest city, vibrant craft beer scene (Billings Brew Trail), gateway to Yellowstone National Park.
+- Known For: Being Montana's largest city, its vibrant craft beer scene (Billings Brew Trail), and as a gateway to Yellowstone National Park.

 - Nearby Landmarks: Pompey's Pillar National Monument, Pictograph Cave State Park, Little Bighorn Battlefield National Monument.